 There are as many channa masala recipes (also known as chickpea masala, kadala curry or chickpea curry) as there are cooks in India.
-It is wonderful, nourishing vegetarian comfort food that sticks to your ribs and warms you from the inside.
+It is wonderful, nourishing vegan comfort food that sticks to your ribs and warms you from the inside.
 It’s packed with fiber and protein, and is a naturally gluten-free option.

 When my mother-in-law makes her version for us, we often eat it for breakfast with pooris (puffy fried whole-wheat flatbreads) or puttu (steamed coconut and rice flour).
 The smell in my kitchen brings back wonderful family memories.

 I love how the chickpeas become thick and super soft.
 It’s comforting like the best mashed potatoes.
 We eat ours for dinner more than breakfast, with fresh chapatis (recipe coming soon) or fluffy basmati rice.